Broad bean season

 They are indeed carbohydrates helping to prevent rather than cause abnormally raised blood glucose; it’s the insoluble fibre and "resistant" starch that make the difference.
 Nutrition is indeed loaded with controversial and opposing opinions.
 The broad bean season is just one more.

 So there are two types of hunger.
 The more common one oddly comes from eating refined starches and not enough legumes.
-The subsequent meal effect that we experience in the broad bean season and baking our own bread from 100pc flour means we very rarely feel peckish during the day.
+The "subsequent meal effect" that we experience in the broad bean season means we very rarely feel peckish; and by baking our own bread with 100pc flour.

 The first type of hunger comes simply from ignorance.
-We should all know by now that the industrial diet as it is being called leaves us famished by 11 o'clock, and makes us obese.
+We should all know by now that typical grocery store food leaves us famished by 11 o'clock; and makes us obese.

 The second type of hunger however comes from simply not having enough to eat.
-It is less serious in that starvation kills half as many people in our world as obesity; and since the pandemic that should probably read a third.
+It is the less serious of the two oddly.
+That starvation kills half as many people in our world as obesity; and since the pandemic that should probably read a third.
 The virus is targeting type-2 diabetics.

-The broad bean season could be all year-round but they certainly prefer the cooler months.
+The fresh broad bean season could be all year-round but these legumes certainly prefer the cooler months.

-This tabbouleh with broad bean dish is simple to make, contains a whole grain and plenty of that L-dopa, as well as lutein for prevention of the primary cause of adult onset blindness; truly a medicine chest.
+This tabbouleh with broad bean dish is simple to make, contains a whole grain and has plenty of that L-dopa; as well as lutein for prevention of the primary cause of adult onset blindness.
+It is truly a medicine chest.

-We are into the winter of content in our village in the Midlands of South Africa; the favas as they are often called are looking magnificent.
+We are into the winter of content in the Midlands of South Africa; real starvation faces many.
+B the favas as they are often called are looking magnificent.
 Add half a glass of milk or an egg and you have all the complete protein you need.
 There is absolutely no need for anyone with a small garden to go hungry.

-Interestingly the longevity diet promotes low protein meals, rich in legumes, except in children and the elderly who should enjoy greater amounts of amino-acids to prevent frailty.
-Is it time for you to start toying with a broad bean season?
+Interestingly the longevity diet promotes low protein meals, rich in legumes; except in children and the elderly who should enjoy greater amounts of amino-acids to prevent frailty.
+Is it time for you to start toying with the idea of a broad bean season?

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.